HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/dataextraction.md

 ### Historical Data

-It is possible that the patterns detailed in this guide could be used to extract data from historically collected IHE SDC froms.
+It is possible that the patterns detailed in this guide could be used to extract data from historically collected IHE SDC forms.
 If the question types and IHE SDC IDs were maintained it could be feasible to write that data into FHIR messages following profiles outlined in this guide.

 <!-- #### Data Storage Considerations
 Mapping can be accomplished in order to promote robust data models that allow for advanced data analytics and shareable data models.
 There are a number of intersections for SDC and data models such as OHDSI.
 For example SDC and OHDSI both have a heavy reliance on identifiers. -->